 Pahrump Social Powwow

 At the Pahrump Social Powwow, it is a time to gather for Native Americans and non-natives alike.
 Pahrump is home to the Western Shoshone and Paiute tribes.
-On Nov.15-17 organizer, Paula Elefonte, anticipates at least 500 to 750 people per day will pass through each day.The powwow will start on Friday at 10 a.m. and go through Sunday till 3 p.m.
+On Nov.
+21 - 23 organizer, Paula Elefante, anticipates at least 500 to 750 people will pass through each day.The powwow will start on Friday at 10 a.m. and go through Sunday till 3 p.m.

-The celebration starts with a spiritual side where participants gather to give thanks.
+The celebration begins with a spiritual side where participants gather to give thanks.
 Veteran Native Americans are also honored at this time and then three days of dancing begins.

 Marge Pesek of the Review Journal once called this Pahrump’s largest cultural event of the year, which brings Native American tribes together for three day celebration of beating drummers, dancers, musicians and craftsman from tribes all over the West.